mptwaktusolat/app_waktu_solat_malaysia/README.md

 _With great power comes great responsibility_.
 Since this is a prayer time app, keeping the data as accurate as possible is crucial Helps me solve issues/find bugs by reporting issues using the in-app **Send Feedback** feature **or** you could open a new [issue](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/issues).

-If you would like to contribute to this project, please submit a [pull request](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/pulls).
+If you are interested in contributing to this project, we welcome pull requests.
+Simply submit one on the [pull request](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/pulls) page.

 _p/s: If I'm not responding to the new issue/PR for more than 48 hours.
 Kindly tag me @iqfareez._